 Which condoms should I use?

-- All kite marked condoms (male latex, male non-latex and female condoms) are very effective, so the important thing is to use the type that suits you and your partner.
+- It is important to use the type of condom that best suits you and your partner.

 - Non latex condoms are a good choice for some men, but are a bit more likely to break than latex condoms.